Constitution and Rules of Association of the International Association of Hydrogeologists (Irish Group)

-3.2 Annual subscriptions paid to the IAH (Irish Group) shall be forwarded to the IAH Treasurer after deduction of 10%, as allowed under IAH Rule 9.10 for local expenses and commitments.
+4.2 Annual subscriptions paid to the IAH (Irish Group) shall be forwarded to the IAH Secretariat after deduction of a defined %, as allowed under IAH Rules 6.8 for local expenses and commitments.

-4.1 The affairs of the Irish Group shall be conducted by a National Committee (IAH Rule 9.4)
+5.1 The affairs of the Irish Group shall be conducted by a National Committee

 – To uphold the aims of the IAH and of the Irish Group in the best interests of members

-– To send brief annual reports to the IAH Treasurer and Secretary (IAH Rule 9.6)
+– To send brief annual reports to the IAH Secretariat

-– To collect IAH membership fees and forward them to the IAH Treasurer (IAH Rule 9.7)
+– To collect IAH membership fees and forward them to the IAH Secretariat

-– To send a financial statement at the end of each calendar year to the IAH Treasurer (IAH Rule 9.9)
+– To send a financial statement at the end of each calendar year to the IAH Secretariat

 – To organise seminars, field trips, technical discussion meetings, and other events as considered appropriate by the National Committee.